My loved one passed away. What now? A financial advisor may be a valuable resource.

 My mom inherited a bank account abroad—not only did she not speak the language, but that bank’s technology was very complex and required several passwords and barcodes.
 This was confusing for her, and having someone to walk her through the process was very helpful.

-A cellphone or computer can be a valuable resource—it contains a plethora of information such as emails, passwords, and other financial information.
-Having the deceased’s cellphone or computer can be crucial for logging in to accounts, resetting passwords, etc. Information in emails can also give clues to other accounts and bills that need to be canceled.
-While working with one client, we realized there were several apps on the spouse’s phone that needed to be canceled to avoid a monthly fee.
+A cellphone or computer can be a valuable resource—it contains a plethora of information such as emails, passwords and other financial information.
+Having the deceased’s cellphone or computer can be crucial for logging in to accounts, resetting passwords, etc. Information in emails can also give clues to other accounts and bills that need to be cancelled.
+While working with one client, we realized there were several apps on the spouse’s phone that needed to be cancelled to avoid a monthly fee.
 It is important to keep in mind that although the intentions may be good, accessing these devices without permission could cause potential liability.
 It makes sense to talk to an estate attorney about what should be in place in advance before taking this approach.
-Having a legal document in place allowing you to access the phone, email, social media and other financial accounts of a deceased loved one may prevent any potential legal disputes.
+Having a legal document in place allowing you to access the phone, email, social media and other financial accounts of a deceased love one may prevent any potential legal disputes.
 Another option could be to discuss passwords beforehand, but accessing someone’s account after that person has passed away may also have legal ramifications.

 Knowing the process

-An advisor can help you through the process of dealing with retirement accounts, pension companies, and insurance companies, as this can be confusing when it comes to rolling accounts over to the beneficiary due to the complex tax and transfer rules.
+An advisor can help you through the process of dealing with retirement accounts, pension companies and insurance companies, as this can be confusing when it comes to rolling accounts over to the beneficiary due to the complex tax and transfer rules.
 Advisors have experience in what to look for and can facilitate the process more quickly, avoiding issues the client would not have expected.

 Advisors can act as a liaison between family members.
 They can explain the process and expectations with respect to time and requirements by account custodians.
 The advisor can be a neutral third party that can discuss the best course of action between beneficiaries.
 Consulting a professional can ensure that accounts are set up correctly, avoiding potential tax penalties or premature tax payments.
 Discussions with beneficiaries regarding the best course of action could save them time and money in the long term—for example, issues like taking a lump sum versus leaving the account invested or knowing the tax consequences if they liquidate the account.